 These skis are made to shred serous pow.
 In most cases, they are specialized for deep snow with exceptional float.
-On the downside, this also means larger turning radii, more weight, and just more ski.
+On the downside, this also means more weight and just more ski to manage.
 However, “fat” alpine touring skis like the Moment Wildcat Tour and the Atomic Backland 117 are incredibly fun on the downhill and will cater to those who live for days of cold smoke.
 Only buy a backcountry ski of 115mm+ if you plan on skiing regularly in deep conditions or Alaska-type lines that require a big, powerful ski like the DPS Skis Lotus 124.

 One thing on the mind of most backcountry skiers is the weight of their setup.
 And as you can see in the comparison chart above, ski weights can vary quite a bit, from the ultralight Blizzard Zero G 85 (5 lbs.
 3 oz.) to the burly Atomic Backland 117 (9 lbs.
 1 oz.).
 All-rounder backcountry skis like the Voilé SuperCharger (7 lbs.
 3 oz.) land in between these extremes.